Sticking with Your Medical Diet

 Understand what you are eating by reading food labels.
 Pay attention to the ingredients as well as the nutrition facts and opt for choices without additives.
 Learn more about food labels with these FDA resources.

-Tips for Staying on Your Diet
+Tips for staying on your diet

 Medical diets can help you meet your health goals, but staying on a diet can be tricky.
-You may slip up if you don’t know what to eat, eat to cope with feelings, or participate in an activity associated with food.
-Follow these tips to be prepared and set yourself up for success.
+You may slip up if you don’t know what to eat or how to eat it.
+You may also eat to cope with your feelings or when you participate in an activity associated with food.

 Food labels are an excellent source of information.
-Whole, unlabeled foods are often excellent, healthy choices, but be aware that they can be high in substances you need to avoid for some diets.
-For foods without labels, you can find detailed information at the USDA’s FoodData Central.
+Whole, unlabeled foods, like fruits and vegetables, are often excellent, healthy choices, but be aware that they can be high in substances you need to avoid for some diets.
+For example, bananas are a healthy snack for many people, but should be avoided by those watching their potassium levels.

+Get support.
 Tell friends and family about your diet and why it’s important for you.
 A trusted friend or family member can help you stay accountable.
 Online and in-person support groups can also be helpful.

 Eat Your Veggies First